Balthasar Neumann: Early commissions

-The next Prince-Bishop was Friedrich Karl von Schönborn (1674–1746), who also was Prince-Bishop of Bamberg.
-As Reichsvizekanzler von Schönborn lived at the imperial court at Vienna until 1734.
-He named Neumann director of all military, civilian and ecclesiastical construction in both bishoprics and in 1729 and 1739 ordered him to Vienna, where he exchanged views with Johann Lukas von Hildebrandt, von Schönborn's architect, whose influence is visible in some parts of the Residence and also at the hunting lodge of Werneck (after 1733).
+Friedrich Karl von Schönborn (1674–1746), who succeeded Hutten as Prince-Bishop and simultaneously served as Prince-Bishop of Bamberg, became Neumann’s principal patron.
+As Imperial Vice-Chancellor (Reichsvizekanzler), Schönborn resided at the imperial court in Vienna until 1734.
+He appointed Neumann director of all military, civil, and ecclesiastical construction in both bishoprics.
+In 1729 and again in 1739, Neumann was summoned to Vienna, where he exchanged views with Johann Lukas von Hildebrandt, Schönborn’s court architect.
+Hildebrandt’s influence is evident in aspects of the Würzburg Residence and in the hunting lodge at Werneck (begun after 1733).

 As chief engineer of the joint Hochstifts, Neumann was responsible for overseeing fortifications, transport and water engineering and for improving urban planning in practical and aesthetical terms.
 From 1731, he also taught military and civilian architecture at Würzburg University.

+Major secular commissions

 Neumann also worked for Damian Hugo Philipp von Schönborn (1676–1743) and Franz Georg von Schönborn (1682–1756).
-Neumann built the Corps de Logis of the Schloss Bruchsal (after 1731), with its notable stairway.
-In the same town, he also designed the church of St. Peter (1740–1746) which was to be the burial site for the Prince-Bishops of Speyer.
-Among his work for the Elector of Trier are the Dikasterialgebäude of Ehrenbreitstein Fortress (1739–1748) and the summer palace Schönbornslust (1748–1752, demolished 1806) at Kesselheim, also near Koblenz.
+For the former, Prince-Bishop of Speyer, he designed the Corps de Logis of Schloss Bruchsal (begun after 1731), notable for its monumental staircase.
+In Bruchsal he also designed the Church of St. Peter (1740–1746), intended as the burial church of the Prince-Bishops of Speyer.

+For the Elector of Trier, Neumann designed the Dikasterialgebäude of Ehrenbreitstein Fortress (1739–1748) and the summer palace Schönbornslust at Kesselheim near Koblenz (1748–1752; demolished 1806).

-This work, in turn, led to Neumann being contacted for further work in the west of Germany.
-Out of many mooted projects only the stairway and New Apartments of the Brühl Palace (from 1743).
-Plans he made for the ducal palace at Stuttgart (after 1747), for Schwetzingen Palace (1749) and the Residence at Karlsruhe (after 1750) were never implemented.
+These commissions brought him into contact with patrons in western Germany.
+Among several projected works, only the staircase and New Apartments of the Brühl Palace (from 1743) were executed.
+Plans prepared for the ducal palace in Stuttgart (after 1747), Schwetzingen Palace (1749), and the Karlsruhe Residence (after 1750) remained unrealised.